-Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the Financial Report of the current period.
+Valuation of financial assets at fair value through profit or loss -Qualitas Wholesale Real Estate Income Fund Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the Financial Report of the current period.

-This matter was addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Valuation of financial assets at fair value through profit or loss - Qualitas Wholesale Real Estate Income Fund (\$575,671,000)
+Valuation of financial assets at fair value through profit or loss - Qualitas Wholesale Real Estate Income Fund (\$650,092,000)

-Refer to Note 2(b), 4 and 5 to the Financial Report
+Refer to Note 2 (b), 4 and 5 to the Financial Report